xaptum/enf-services/README.md

     enfcli> iam generate-key-pair --keyfile=enf0.key.pem
     enfcli> iam update-endpoint-key --ipv6=<container_ipv6> --keyfile=enf0.key.pem

-We suggest picking a memorable IPv6 address for the container.
-For example, for a container hosting a Debian APT repo, `2607:8f80:0000:0000::deb:1` would be a good choice.
+Pick a memorable IPv6 address for the container. `2607:8f80:0000:0000::deb:1` would be a good choice for a Debian APT repo container.

-Move the resulting credentials to a directory on your Docker host
+Move the resulting credentials to a directory on the Docker host:

     mv enf0.key.pem /etc/enftun/my_container/
     mv enf0.crt.pem /etc/enftun/my_container/